clark-cui/siyuan-themes-fruits-pink/README.md

 # siyuan-themes-fruits-pink
-this is a pink siyuan theme
+this is a pink theme for siyuan
 ## preview
 ![preview](./preview.png)